Featured image of post .NET Framework vs .NET: for the SysAdmin

 .NET (Core) is cross-platform, which opens up more audiences for software products to reach - not just Windows, but macOS, many Linux distros, Android, iOS, and even as web apps, too.

-Since .NET (Core) has de-coupled its relationship with the Windows OS, it enables the .NET product team at Microsoft to innovate faster and deliver more meaningful value to developers without the shackles and chains of Windows.
+Since .NET (Core) has de-coupled its relationship with the Windows OS, it enables the .NET product team at Microsoft to innovate faster, freed from the constraints of the Windows release cycle.

 New major versions of .NET (Core) are released every year.
 This rapid release cadence enables developers to build software not only more efficiently, but with more functionality, too.